 Sarah looked hurt.
 “It’s the answer to a lot of things.”

 The book is ultimately about unfulfilled dreams.
 This includes their mother whose life is entrenched densely with delusions of grandeur but who instead remains crass and reaching for an elevated standing in a society that she will never belong to.
 They weep for their father who never found the ability to be a great reporter and could never quite grasp why he led a life of restricting job dissatisfaction, remaining only as a copy-desk man.

 Sarah loses her identity through her unhappy marriage.
 She becomes a hefty, disheveled weight of her former self.
 She is a display of extraneous burden, aged far beyond her years.
-In the park she sits unnatural against a background of youths who inhabit it athletic and active.
+In the park she sits unnaturally against a background of youths.
 She waits on the bench, unknowingly linked to the very same park in which Emily lost her virginity.
 Time brings a cruel irony to the older-younger sister dynamic.
 Sarah looks up to her younger sister for guidance.
 However, Sarah’s distress is a hindrance to Emily’s lifestyle.
 Emily guiltily sees her sister as an obstacle to her current and even future relationships.
 Emily substitutes her emptiness with men.
 Though unconfined to marital bonds, Emily is a function of her newest lover.
 Her independence is not as self-sufficient as it seems.

 One is stuck in a failed marriage, the other travels from man to man and both are connected to each other by their unhappiness.
 The failure I so often refer to is the state of complete and desolate loneliness.
 There are few things so hopeless than that of the utter irreconcilable despair of complete mental solitude.